lincolnadams5/ellarises-intex/TA-README.md

 In the website, there is an External Landing Page with the proper navigations, visitor donations, user maintenance, participant maintenance, event maintenance, post surveys maintenance, milestones maintenance, donations maintenance, and commenting within the code.
 There are respective ejs files to the relative pages and routes in the index.js file.
+We also used bcrypt to encrypt passwords and have english to spanish fucntionality.

 415:
 There is a text file titled INTEX EDA with a link to a google colab file that contains our Python Exploratory Analysis with the proper requirements.
 There are clean headers and markdowns after the sections with insights.
 The folder looks professional.
 The charts are embedded in the presentation slides.
 There are four charts.
 There is a file called INTEX Presentation that has the link to the slides.
 There is also a text file to